Thursday, March 26, 2015

 9. "Airport People" U.K. LP track "With Woman In Mind" Fontana TL 5403 1967

 This Martin/Coulter composition from the band's April 1967 2nd LP was oddly also covered by The Roulettes on Fontana on the flip of the next to last 45 (TF 822).
-I think it's far more suited for The Mindbenders than The Roulettes because it's tempo fits their style and they really make an otherwise mundane number work.
-Sadly I can't find a clip of it on YouTube!
+I think it's far more suited for The Mindbenders than The Roulettes because it's tempo fits their style and they really make an otherwise mundane number work (the jazzy little guitar is a nice touch too).

 10. "Love Is Good" single B side U.K. Fontana TF 644 1965